eLearningDAO/moodle-cardano-connect/README.md

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information

-# Config instruction
-Edit `./src/App.tsx` and set the IP of the target moodle server `var MOODLEURL = 'http://x.x.x.x/'`